zoemccormick/rbac_workshop/README.md

 Now, as a second example, we will allow the quickstart certificate dn full access (`PUT`, `POST`, `DELETE`, etc.) to the service.
 We will also allow anyone to `GET` request the service, regardless of identity.

 To do this, we will change the `user_dn` in the RBAC policy to `CN=quickstart,OU=Engineering,O=Decipher Technology Studios,L=Alexandria,ST=Virginia,C=US`, the one from the quickstart certificate.
-Then when we pass the header in the request, we should have full access to the service.
-We will also add a second policy to allow _all_ users `GET` access.
+Then when the header is passed in the request, the user should have full access to the service.
+There will also be a second policy to allow _all_ users `GET` access.

 > Note:  when using an RBAC configuration with multiple policies, the **policies are sorted lexicographically and enforced in this order**.
 In this example, the two policies are named "001" and "002", and will apply in that order because "002" sorts lexicographically _after_ "001".